MadcowD/minerl_submission_runner/README.md

 ## Changing the Seed!
 Currently the program is set up to only set the seed of the first episode to '17'.
-You can seed any number of the episodes or change the first seed by modifying `recorder.sh` and rerunning build.sh
+You can seed any number of the episodes or change the first seed by modifying `recorder.sh` and rerunning `build.py` with the `--overwrite` option.

 You can likewise change the number of episodes the evaluator will run in the `recorder.sh` file.